2019 Program Application Forms

 FDIB: On-Campus Programs

 The nation’s longest running and most comprehensive program for faculty teaching international business is hosted by the University of South Carolina’s Darla Moore School of Business (DMSB), the Moore School’s Sonoco International Business Department and the University of South Carolina CIBER.
 The program is scheduled to be conducted at the DMSB in Columbia, South Carolina.
-The program’s three scheduled concurrent seminars — (1) Survey of International Business, (2) International Management & Global Strategy and (3) Teaching Regional Courses around the World — are designed for faculty who desire to teach or who are already teaching international business courses and provide them with the skills and resources necessary to create and implement a world-class international business curriculum.
+The program’s three scheduled concurrent seminars — (1) Survey of International Business, (2) International Management & Global Strategy and (3) International Business Across Regions of the World — are designed for faculty who desire to teach or who are already teaching international business courses and provide them with the skills and resources necessary to create and implement a world-class international business curriculum.
 The program also offers one-hour bonus sessions on emerging and transition markets.
-There are a limited number of $1,000 CIBER scholarships available for Minority Serving Institutions (MSI) and Community Colleges (CC) faculty via a separate seminar selection choice on the registration page (Note: The registration page link will be available beginning in October 2018).
+There are a limited number of $1,000 CIBER scholarships available for Minority Serving Institutions (MSI) and Community Colleges (CC) faculty via a separate seminar selection choice on the registration page.
 There is also a 15% discount per participant to those institutions sending three or more faculty participants.
 The program fee for all other faculty - to include international faculty - is $1,995 for each of the three concurrent week-long seminars.